 It’s a little known fact, but you are entitled to compensation for damage to anything in your car during a collision.

 No matter what was in your car during the accident, if an item has suffered damage, you should be compensated for the cost of replacing it.

-Towing and recovery charges can be expensive, ranging from £65 to hundreds of pounds.
+Towing and recovery charges can be expensive, ranging up to hundreds of pounds.

 And if you’ve been involved in an accident that wasn’t your fault, you should be compensated for your loss when you make your claim.

 Vehicles involved in a road traffic accident lose value, known as ‘diminution’.

 Diminution can happen irrespective of the quality of subsequent repairs; buyers will generally demand a price reduction before they will even consider purchasing a vehicle with a collision listed in its history.

 Ultimately, it is the difference in the price that would have been offered for a vehicle with a clean history versus one with a damaged history.